Aspen Ecology

 Lichen Education

 Lichens are curiously beautiful, and quite simply unique on Earth.
-Let Aspen Ecology lead a lichen talk, walk, webinar, workshop or course for your organisation or school, and participants won’t look at lichens the same way again.
+Let Aspen Ecology lead a lichen talk, walk, webinar, workshop or course for your organisation or school, and your participants won’t look at lichens the same way again.

 THE ASPEN